 In an effort to dispel the intimate moment that had come upon them, Speedy stretched, taking his arm off her.

 "I'm tired," he mumbled, "I think I'm going to head off to bed.
-But tomorrow we'll go to the mall and decide on what you should wear."
+Tomorrow we'll go to the mall and pick out something for you to wear."

 She huffed, annoyed he would assume a mall trip was necessary, "How do you know we need to go the mall?
 I could have civilian clothes."